icedieler/fiasco/README.md

 # The L4Re Microkernel Repository

-This repository contains the source code of the L4Re microkernel (also known as the Fiasco microkernel).
+This repository contains the source code of the L4Re microkernel (also known as the Fiasco.OC microkernel).
 User level applications are not included in this package.

 The L4Re microkernel is used to construct flexible systems that support